bernyfr/project-webapp/README.md

-# DevOps Assignment – Hello App on GKE
+# Hello WebApp on GKE

 This repository contains a simple "Hello World" web application deployed on **Google Kubernetes Engine (GKE)** using **Terraform**, **Helm**, and **GitHub Actions** CI/CD.